VincentToups/all_ghosts_vs_all_skeletons/README.md

 ## Introduction

-A play-clj game in which ... well, that part is up to you.
+A play-clj game in which a small army of skeletons fights a small army of ghosts.

+## How to Run

+    cd dekstop
+    lein run

 ## Contents